zx85/solar-display-micropython/README.md

 - 4 channel logic level shifter
 - 5x 2kΩ resistor pull-ups
 - a 5V power supply

+These are all (currently) available for a total of less than £10 from your favourite online electronics retailer.

 I'm using a WEMOS LOLIN32 LITE which has just about enough memory to do the job.